 The dispenser is very different as well.
-You can load up to 40 washes in the dispenser and even turn on remotely using the app.
+You can load up to 40 washes in the dispenser and even turn it on remotely using the app.

 Both washer and dryer are 110-volt.
 There is an adapter for your 220-volt outlet.

-Bosch, like Miele, is another German company.
-Bosch has always been one of our most popular sellers.
-They are built solid, offer better sound insulation, and are reliable for parts and service.
+The machines are built solidly, offer better sound insulation, and are reliable for parts and service.

-You can pick the temperature and not just hot, warm and cold, but 60, 90, 105 and 140 degrees.
+You can pick the temperature and not just hot, warm and cold, but 60, 90, 105, and 140 degrees.

 You can also choose your cycle based on the stain.
 Have red wine on your new pants?
 The machine will pick the right cycle to remove it.

-Bosch Axxis Plus Series WAT28401UC - $1,079
+Bosch 500 Series Compact WAT28401UC - $1,129

-Samsung WW22K6800AW - $899
+Samsung WW22K6800AW - $989

-Samsung DV22K6800EW - $899
+Samsung DV22K6800EW - $989

 Samsung has many of the features of their larger machines like steam in the washer.
 They also have a 40-minute speed cycle for the washer.

-They are unique is their depth of 22 inches vs. most compact laundry units, which are usually 24 inches.
+They are unique in their depth of 22 inches vs. most compact laundry units, which are usually 24 inches.